Production AI systems engineering

 Retrieval Infrastructure B2B SaaS ~10 weeks

-• Tenant isolation enforced at index query time
+• Tenant isolation enforced at index query time — zero cross-tenant document exposure

-• Monitoring for recall drift and retrieval latency
+• Monitoring for recall drift and retrieval latency across tenant partitions

-• Runbooks and ownership documentation on handoff
+• Runbooks and ownership documentation delivered at handoff

 Agent Orchestration B2B SaaS ~12 weeks